Huawei-BIC/Discrete_Time_Convolution_for_Fast_Event_Based_Stereo/readme.txt

 This code is a demo of CVPR 2022 paper "Discrete time convolution for fast event-based stereo".

-Our code is develop based on the code from ICCV2019 paper "Learning an event sequence embedding for dense event-based deep stereo"
+Our code is developed based on the code from ICCV2019 paper "Learning an event sequence embedding for dense event-based deep stereo"

 paper: https://openaccess.thecvf.com/content_ICCV_2019/papers/Tulyakov_Learning_an_Event_Sequence_Embedding_for_Dense_Event-Based_Deep_Stereo_ICCV_2019_paper.pdf